 The best FPS games are:

-Nothing quite beats the feeling of mowing down foes with your battle rifle, tearing across the landscape in a Warthog, or slicing through enemies with your Energy Sword – and finally, Halo fans can experience it all on PC.
-Halo Infinite masterfully (sorry) captures the nostalgia and feel of the classic Halo games while keeping it fresh with innovations like a grapple hook and open-world gameplay.
+Nothing quite beats the feeling of mowing down foes with your battle rifle, tearing across the landscape in a Warthog, or slicing through enemies with your Energy Sword.
+Halo Infinite masterfully captures the nostalgia and feel of the classic Halo games while keeping it fresh with innovations like a grappling hook and open-world gameplay.

-Our Halo Infinite review praises the delivery and emotional weight of Master Chief’s journey across the single-player campaign; and there’s plenty of fun to be had in multiplayer – Halo’s formula of arena-shooter style matches, lengthy gunfights, and Halo Infinite weapon spawns is a refreshing contrast to other FPS multiplayer modes out there.
+Our Halo Infinite review praises the delivery and emotional weight of Master Chief’s journey across the single-player campaign.
+There’s also plenty of fun to be had in multiplayer – Halo’s formula of arena-shooter style matches, lengthy gunfights, and Halo Infinite weapon spawns is a refreshing contrast to other FPS multiplayer modes out there.

 First released in 1996, Quake is undoubtedly one of the foundational cornerstones of the FPS genre.
 In recent years, plenty of so-called “boomer shooters” have popped up, designed to evoke the same retro charm, labyrinthine levels, and high-speed shooting found in iD Software’s classic 3D games.

-But nothing quite compares to the original – and in the event you missed out on Quake when it first came out, Bethesda released a remastered version of the game during QuakeCon 2021, complete with beautiful updated graphics and even new episodes to play through.
+Nothing quite compares to the original, but if you missed out on Quake when it first came out, Bethesda released a remastered version of the game during QuakeCon 2021, complete with beautifully updated graphics and even new episodes to play through.
 Quake’s gothic, medieval dark fantasy setting has never looked so good – but rest assured, the gameplay remains unchanged; time to practice your strafe-jumping.

-Doom Eternal takes the gameplay loop of the 2016 smash hit and ramps everything up to 11.
+Doom Eternal takes the gameplay loop of the 2016 smash hit, and as our Doom Eternal review explains so well, ramps everything up to 11.
 The developers could’ve easily pumped out a sequel that played largely the same as Doom 2016, but they chose to take each core mechanic to another level.
-Every aspect has been improved, from the amount of weapons you have at your disposal, to the movement options that increase the pace of the game.
+Every aspect has been improved, from the number of weapons you have at your disposal, to the movement options that increase the pace of the game.

 With all of this extra power comes stronger enemies, equipped with their own set of strengths and weaknesses for you to exploit.
 You could play Doom 2016 using just one weapon if you really wanted to, but Doom Eternal punishes players for sticking to the same game plan.
 Unless you kill enemies using the range of tools at your disposal, you’re always going to be low on resources.